wp-plugins/custom-content-shortcode/readme.txt

 == Description ==

-This plugin adds the shortcode **[content]** to display any of the following content types: posts, pages, custom post types, custom fields, images, attachment files, menus and widget areas (also called sidebars).
+The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachment files, menus and widget areas (also called sidebars).

-There is also the shortcode **[loop]** to perform query loops, with which you can create layout templates for displaying the content - for example, products in a category, or the 5 most recent posts.
+The shortcode **[loop]** performs query loops, with which you can create layout templates for displaying the content -- for example,  available products in a category, or excerpts from the 5 most recent posts with thumbnails.

+Additional features:

-In addition, there is a setting to enable gallery fields for selected post types, where images can be added, removed and ordered.
-They can be displayed using the *content* and *loop* shortcodes.
+* Enable gallery fields for chosen post types, where images can be added, removed and ordered.
+They can be displayed using the **[content]** and **[loop]** shortcodes, the native gallery, a Bootstrap v3 carousel, or a gallery shortcode of your choice.

+* Load CSS/JavaScript files or scripts from custom fields

 = Basic examples =
 <br />